 When deciding which places are best to relocate to, it’s always a good idea to consider why you’re moving to Canada, as well as which places are most affordable in Canada.

 If you’re looking for the most cost-effective province to relocate to, then Ottawa is your best bet.
 It has a high quality of living and it has 6 of the top 10 most affordable cities in Canada.
 Other affordable provinces include New Brunswick, Quebec, British Columbia, and Prince Edward Island.

 Canada is a great place to raise a family, with a free world-renowned public education system and healthcare and not to mention a low crime rate and plenty of open spaces and outdoor activities that are kid-friendly, why wouldn’t you want to make Canada your new home?

-Cities such as Oakville and Ottawa(Ontario), St John’s (Newfoundland & Labrador), Vancouver (British Columbia), Canmore and Calgary (Alberta) and Brandon (Manitoba) are all fantastic place to relocate to with your family, boasting reasonable daycare costs under $1000 per month and estate prices as low as $349,579!
+Cities such as Oakville and Ottawa(Ontario), St John’s (Newfoundland & Labrador), Vancouver (British Columbia), Canmore and Calgary (Alberta), and Brandon (Manitoba) are all fantastic places to relocate to with your family, boasting reasonable daycare costs under $1000 per month and estate prices as low as $349,579!

 3. Job Opportunities

 This, of course, depends on the type of employment you’re looking for.
 If you’re in search of job opportunities in the IT sector, for example, you may want to consider provinces such as Ontario or British Columbia as they both have targeted tech draws linked to the Express Entry system to help fill the demand for tech professionals.

 If you are in search of jobs in the farming sector, you may want to consider provinces such as Saskatchewan, Alberta, or Manitoba and consider immigration programs such as the Rural and Northern Immigration Pilot or the New Agri-food Pilot aimed specifically at helping you move to any of Canada’s rural communities.